-5 Ways Our Child Psychologists Can Help Special Needs Children
+6 Ways Our Child Psychologists Can Help Children with Developmental Delays

-In Mom’s Intervention Program, we appoint one of our child psychologists to assist you.
-The psychologist acts as your program guide and facilitator and your mentor.
-Your child psychologist is with you at every step in the program to monitor your child’s progress and update the program to reflect your child’s changing needs.
-Each month, your psychologist provides a new education plan and resources to advance your child’s skills.
+1. In Mom’s Intervention Program, a child psychologist who will be your facilitator as well as your mentor will be appointed to assist you.
+He/she will guide you at every step of the program and work with you to monitor your child’s progress and modify the program according to the child’s changing needs.
+Each month, the psychologist will provide you with a new education plan and resources to advance your child’s skills.

-Finally, don’t forget that assistance from a mental health professional can be an invaluable aid in teaching your child how to self-regulate.
+Remember you and your child are not alone.
+Guidance from a mental health professional is a valuable tool to teach your child how to self-regulate.
 You and your child don’t have to navigate life with Asperger’s or HFA alone.